MirantisContainers/mke-docs/content/docs/operations/coredns-lameduck.md

       duration: "7s"
 ```

-The lameduck parameters that you can configure are
-detailed in the following table.
+**Configuration parameters**

 | Field                      | Description                                                             | Default |
 |----------------------------|-------------------------------------------------------------------------|---------|
 | enabled                    | Enables the lameduck health function.<br/>  Valid values: true, false.  | false   |
 | duration                   | Length of time during which lameduck will run, expessed with integers and time suffixes, such as s for seconds and m for minutes.                                            | 7s      |

-    Note: Editing the CoreDNS config map outside MKE to configure the lameduck function is not supported.
-Any such attempts shall be superseded by the values that are configured in the MKE configuration file.
+<callout type="info"> Editing the CoreDNS config map outside MKE to configure the lameduck function is not supported.
+Any such attempts will be superseded by the values that are configured in the MKE configuration file.</callout >

-## Applying the Configuration
+## Applying configuration

+1. Enable or adjust the lameduck configuration.
-After enabling/adjusting the lameduck configuration, you must wait for the CoreDNS pods to apply the changes.
-You can check the CoreDNS logs to verify that the lameduck configuration is applied.
+2. Wait for the CoreDNS pods to apply the changes.
+3. Check the CoreDNS logs to verify if the lameduck configuration is applied.

 ```bash
 kubectl logs -f deployment/coredns -n kube-system